Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Grimes Golden

-Grimes Golden apple tree
+Grimes Golden apple trees

 A high quality apple, Grimes Golden is probably the parent of Golden Delicious, but with a richer flavor.